 camera, preferably a DSLR, is required.

-Students attending this course can take public transportation to class, park in a lot with a parking permit machine, or purchase "Visitor Scratcher" permits at the P&TS office.
+Students attending class on Friday, November 17 can take public transportation, park in a lot with a parking permit machine, or purchase "Visitor Scratcher" permits at the P&TS office.
 Please visit: http://transportation.stanford.edu/parking_info/VisitorParking.shtml for more details.